robinmin/kirin-lab/INSTALL.md

-# Mac mini M4 Home Lab Installation Guide
+# Kirin Lab Installation Guide

 This guide will help you install and configure a complete Home Lab environment on your Mac mini M4.